btom13/advent_clojure/README.md

 # advent_clojure

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+My attempt at completing the 2020 adventofcode.com challenges while learning clojure.

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 Brian Tom

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at